 My main purpose with my blog is not just to help you become a better runner, but be well rounded and develop your fitness on all levels.

-The 12 Fitness Tests you Need to Take Right Now
+12 Fitness Tests To Take

 I’m laying out 12 assessments to help give you an accurate reflection of your fitness.
 This assessment will provide you with a quick way to estimate your level of cardio fitness, muscular strength, endurance, mobility and flexibility.

 Tests Are Good For Improving Performance

 The score on each test can provide with a measure, a starting point, from you can start charting out your progress (or lack thereof) as you strive to become a well-rounded runner and athlete.

 Whether your main running goal is to qualify for the Boston marathon, or finish a 5K run in less than 30 minutes, speed is of vital importance.

 After all, every runner wants to run faster